 If you’re planning on draining off the bacon drippings to use for other purposes, you might want to skip the seasoning all-together, or strain it first to remove any spice pieces.

 For cleanup I take the paper towel that I drained the bacon on and toss it onto the baking sheet to absorb any grease.
-I fold up the sides of the foil and seal it tightly to create a packet that can be tossed into the bin without having to worry about it leaking.
+I fold up the sides of the foil and seal it tightly.
+This creates a packet that can be tossed into the bin without having to worry about it leaking.

 Baked bacon is one of my favorite things.
 A little time, a little seasoning and I’ve got a wonderful treat.
 I like my bacon to not be super-duper crunchy.
 Just a little bite is perfect.